Gareth-McGirr/Portfolio-Project-2-Poker-Fun/README.md

 - Open your IDE of choice (git must be installed for the next steps)
 - Type git clone copied-git-url into the IDE terminal

-The project will now of been cloned on your local machine for use.
+The project will now have been cloned on your local machine for use.